Galactica 1980: Cancellation

 The program was poorly received during its run, both due to plot elements as well as the series time slot.
 Within the plot, Commander Adama is now shown as a very weak leader, often at a loss as to how to proceed and frequently turning to Dr. Zee for advice.
 Zee in turn, who is a young teen boy, at times even gives Adama direct orders and appears to actually be the one in charge.
-The casting for Dillon and Troy was also a determent to the show, since the characters were clearly intended to be "look-alikes" to Starbuck and Apollo, with many of the scripts even written for these original characters.
+The casting for Dillon and Troy was also a detriment to the show, since the characters were clearly intended to be "look-alikes" to Starbuck and Apollo, with many of the scripts even written for these original characters.
 This use of look-alike characters was similar to the casting of Coy and Vance Duke in the series The Dukes of Hazzard, which caused problems for that show as well.

 The series also suffered low ratings because the show was aired at a time slot otherwise reserved for either child-friendly-based, informational, educational, or news-related programming (Sunday, 7:00 PM/6:00 PM Central), and was cancelled after ten episodes, many of which were multi-part stories.
 The final episode shown was "The Return of Starbuck", which featured a guest appearance by Dirk Benedict from the original series.
 Larson even began to develop a sequel to this episode, but the series was cancelled during production of episode 11, "The Day They Kidnapped Cleopatra", which remained unfinished.